-Once enter the building, you’ll be directed by an Epcot employee to board a track-bound vehicle with room for four guests, two in the front and two in the back.
+Once you enter the building, you’ll be directed by an Epcot employee to board a track-bound vehicle with room for four guests, two in the front and two in the back.
 You’ll quickly start your ascent through Spaceship Earth.

 The general theme behind Spaceship Earth is humankind’s journey through time and the developments that have been made on the way.
 This journey is presented in the form of animatronic people and elaborate sets.

-Your first stop on the journey through history will feature early humans working together to hunt a gigantic wooly mammoth.
+Your first stop on the journey through history will feature early humans working together to hunt a gigantic woolly mammoth.
 After that, you’ll go on to learn about the beginning stages of written communication, from cave paintings to the Phoenician alphabet.

 Stages of American history also play a large role in the Spaceship Earth ride.
-In one section, you’ll travel through the inside of a factory at the end of the Civil War.
+In one section, you’ll travel through the inside of a newspaper factory at the end of the Civil War.

 When you reach the very top of the track, your vehicle will turn to face a planetarium projected on the ceiling of Spaceship Earth.
 You’ll see constellations, along with a large projection of Earth.